Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easystacks/LUMI-24.03/status-24.03.md

             It is likely that it includes code that is only activated on GPU systems as it compiled OK on the CPU-only nodes.

-    -   cpeAMD: OK except for
+    -   cpeAMD: OK, with one remark:

         -   Fails at libjpeg-turbo during testing, but simply removed those 2 tests (out of 500+ that are OK).

-        -   Boost also not built yet